FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 `yearOfRegistration` & `monthOfRegistration`, `gearbox`, `powerPS`, `model`, `kilometer` (mileage), `fuelType`, `brand` and `price`.

 Let's say the business unit basically asks us to determine the proper market value of a car given the features above to determine if its price is actually a good deal, fair deal or a bad deal.
-The obvious way to approach this problem is create a model that predicts the price of a car, which we assume to be its value, given its features.
+The obvious way to approach this problem is to create a model that predicts the price of a car, which we assume to be its market value, given its features.
 Since we have roughly 370,000 cars in our data set, for most cars we will have many similar cars and thus our model will predict a price that is some kind of average of their prices.
 Consequently, we can think of this predicted price (let's call it `pred_price`) as the actual market value.